xtanh/ProStab/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-25-B31B1B)](https://www.biorxiv.org/content/10.1101/2025.08.11.669595v1)
 [![Hydra](https://img.shields.io/badge/Hydra-1e90ff?logo=dropbox&logoColor=white)](https://github.com/facebookresearch/hydra)

+## Acknowledgements
+We sincerely thank the SPURS team for open-sourcing their code and data to the community.
+ProStab is built upon the SPURS framework, and we are grateful to the SPURS team for providing invaluable constructive feedback and guidance throughout this work.

 ## Overview

 ProStab, a deep learning framework that integrates sequence-derived and structure-informed features for accurate prediction of ∆∆G for protein point mutations given an initial structure.
 ProStab combines representations from a protein language model applied to both wild-type and mutant sequences, and from the inverse folding model ProteinMPNN applied to the wild-type structure.
 It jointly models two sources of information: mutation-specific effects, captured as embedding differences at the substitution site between wild-type and mutant sequences; and site-specific priors, derived from the wild-type sequence and structure, which reflect the local context and substitutional tolerance.